MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

     The EN!PR scenario in the ATIS dataset achieves the highest F1 score (75.94), while the PR!EN scenario achieves the highest accuracy (90.64).
     In the MASSIVE dataset, the PR!EN scenario outperforms others, with F1, accuracy, and exact match metrics of 79.88, 87.79, and 69.87, respectively.

-Comparison with MASSIVE Dataset
+# Comparison with MASSIVE Dataset

 To compare the performance of our 10% Persian dataset with larger datasets, we used all 12,664 Persian samples from the MASSIVE dataset.
-Results for both mBERT and XLM-RoBERTa models are presented in Table M.
+Results for both mBERT and XLM-RoBERTa models are presented below:

-Conclusion
+## Conclusion

 Our experiments demonstrate the effectiveness of cross-lingual training with pre-trained language models in improving natural language understanding tasks for low-resource languages.
 Further research can explore additional techniques to enhance performance in such scenarios.

-Note: For access to the dataset and detailed experimental results, please refer to the respective files in this repository.
+**Note:** For access to the dataset and detailed experimental results, please refer to the respective files in this repository.

 For any inquiries or collaborations, feel free to contact us.

+# Usage
-# Requirements
+## Requirements

     transformers >= 4.0
     PyTorch >= 0.4.0, scikit-learn, NumPy
     seqeval for model evaluation
     pytorch-crf

-# Usage

 ## Data Parsing: